DEPARTMENT Of Modern Languages

-The Department of Modern Foreign Languages and Cultures offers an academically challenging program.
+The Department of Modern Languages offers an academically challenging program.
 Our majors include:

 Students spend a minimum of six credit hours or an entire semester studying abroad.
 Financial aid may be applied to their study—something many colleges do not allow.
+Students opting to stay closer to home can complete the major through a six credit hour internship with a business, organization, or church where Spanish is spoken regularly.
+Whenever possible, professors establish placements that give students hands-on practice for their future career.
 Through foreign study experience, Tri-S trips, and local opportunities to teach members in the community, foreign language students leave AU with a thorough education and a global awareness.
 Students have the opportunity to minor in Spanish or French.

 Students are prepared linguistically for graduate study as well as careers in education, health care, social services, missionary service, law enforcement, business, or public service.